SaiRaviCharan/Visual-Product-Matcher---Unthinkable-Solutions-LLP-Task/README.md

 # Visual Product Matcher

 Visual Product Matcher is a lightweight visual search demo.
 Users can upload an image (or provide a URL) and get similar catalog items in seconds.
-The entire stack runs on the client, making it easy to deploy on any static-friendly host such as Vercel.
+The entire stack runs on the client, making it easier to deploy on any static-friendly host such as Vercel.

 Live demo: [visual-product-matcher-unthinkable.vercel.app](https://visual-product-matcher-unthinkable.vercel.app/)